Hours: 16 hours per week including occasional Saturday / early evening

 Roles include: visitor assistant, event steward, hospitality assistant, arts workshop support, box office, small D.I.Y jobs and will soon be expanding to add gardening.

-To express your interest, please complete this form and we will get back to you as soon as we can.
-It is a very busy time at The Horton so this may may not be straight away.
+To express your interest, please complete the below application form.
+We will get back to you as soon as we can.
+It is a very busy time at The Horton and most staff are part time so this may not be straight away.

 All volunteers are expected to carry out tasks in the spirit of The Horton’s values of tolerance, welcoming diversity and including everyone.
 Read about our Vision & Values to find out more.